connexta/replication/distributions/docker/solr/README.md

-#Replication Solr Docker Image
+# Replication Solr Docker Image

-The replication solr docker images adds 4 cores that have a custom solr schema.
+The replication solr docker images adds 6 cores that have a custom solr schema.
 The cores created are
 - replication_site
 - replication_filter